Roy Montgomery

 Well Oiled (Drunken Fish, 1997), credited to Hash Jar Tempo, is a collaboration between Montgomery and the Bardo Pond.
 The long suite in seven movements is a sample of a seventy-minute session which was improvised in 1995, and could well constitute the non plus ultra of instrumental psychedelic rock.
 Throughout the first movement (13 minuts) the guitars howl galactic one against the other, taking turns in the delirium tremens, while the drums keeps a martial beat.
 In the third movement (13 minutes) the guitars, without drums, wail languid tonal chords and croak piercing distortions, ultimately achieving a loud synchronized pace in the style of Glenn Branca's symphonies.
 In the fourth movement (11 minutes), instead, it is rhythm that rules: driving, pounding, fired by hammering guitar hypnoses a' la Sister Ray.
 The fifth movement (14 minutes) is a long flight of the guitar distortions, soaring in exhausting drones, tickings and nebulas.
 Movement number 6 (18 minutes) is another stirring dance, spelled by guitars and percussionsin full accord, and number 7 crowns this monumental work with a short but solemn hymn of apocalyptic distortions.

-This album is truly a summa of psychedelic rock of all times, a summa of the Velvet Underground, the Pink Floyd, the Doors, the Hawkwind, the Red Crayola and so forth.
+This album is truly a summa of psychedelic rock of all time, a summa of the Velvet Underground, the Pink Floyd, the Doors, the Hawkwind, the Red Crayola and so forth.

 At this point Montgomery made a return to his roots.
 The EP Winter Songs (Roof Bolt, 1997) serves a bit like a overview of his stylistic eclectic foray: the two instrumentals Dawn Fades Over Ocean and the madly percussive Sister Clean (a tribute to the Velvet Underground's Sister Ray?) are erudite post-modernist essays on other peoples' leitmotivs; the other instrumental On The Road is a poem for frenzied fingerpicking, like a John Fahey suite compressed in two minutes; Strange Attractor and Visions Of Emma are two psychoanalytic nightmares sung in a prophetic tone.

-The trio Harmony of The Spheres (Drunken Fish, 1997) contains a facade of Variations On A Theme By Sandy Bull.
+The triple album Harmony of The Spheres (Drunken Fish, 1997) contains a facade of Variations On A Theme By Sandy Bull.

-The singles E.N.D.
-(Drunken Fish, 1998) are two small gems: Elegy for Nick Drake is a sturdy homage to his idol in the form of a modest reggae and serene "hum"; Intertidal is a sing-song that fluctuates in a cloud of hallucinogenic guitar effects.
+The single E.N.D.
+(Drunken Fish, 1998) contains two small gems: Elegy for Nick Drake is a sturdy homage to his idol in the form of a modest reggae and serene "hum"; Intertidal is a sing-song that fluctuates in a cloud of hallucinogenic guitar effects.

 Hash Jar Tempo, Roy Montgomery's collaboration with the Bardo Pond, returns with Under Glass (Drunken Fish, 1999), a collection of seven long instrumental jams.
 The experiment had been started with Well Oiled (Drunken Fish, 1997).
 The new work is even more experimental.